leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ### Disk Access

-CheerpX is designed to support large scale applications and complete Operating Systems, to achieve those objectives to support large disk images (up to 2GB at the time).
-This means we cannot simply download the entire disk image before starting execution, as v86 might do for smaller images.
+CheerpX is designed to support large scale applications and complete Operating Systems, to achieve those objectives it needs to handle large disk images (up to 2GB at the time).
+This means we cannot simply download the entire disk image before starting execution, as v86 might do for its smaller images.
 Instead, CheerpX uses a chunk-based, on-demand downloading system.

 Our cloud disk backend is based on WebSocket and distributed across a global CDN, which should provides low latency disk access to users everywhere in the world.
 We are aware that some users in mainland China might experience slower disk access at the moment due to local networking constraints.